jimbaker/socket-reboot/README.md

 -------------------------------

-In certain cases, imports of _socket and usage of Python sockets may fail due to security manager restrictions:
+In certain cases, imports of _socket and usage of Python sockets may fail due to [security manager][] restrictions:

-* Thread FIXME specifically around thread groups
-* Socket FIXME
+* `SecurityManager.checkAccess` can restrict the construction of new threads for a given thread group, which could cause the failure of the thread pool.

+* `SecurityManager.checkConnect` and `SecurityManager.checkListen` can
+  be used to block the construction of peer and server sockets respectively.

 My understanding is that restricting creation of threads is fairly rare in containers, and would presumably be subsumed under being able to actually open sockets.
+But it's up to the specific security manager.
+In general, this is not an issue, especially for the use case of supporting pip, which will be run from the command line or as part of some tooling.

 Late binding of `socket.bind`